Smishing Statistics 2024: The Latest Trends and Numbers in SMS Phishing

 Also, watch our YouTube video to discover how our smishing simulator offers robust protection against SMS phishing threats.
 This tool not only educates but also empowers you to recognize and respond to smishing attempts proactively.
 Learn the functionalities and benefits of our simulator, designed to enhance your cybersecurity defenses in a practical, engaging way.

-Editor's note: This blog was originally published in 2023 but was updated on October 25, 2024.
+Editor's note: This blog was updated on December 4, 2024.